Estimated Reading Time: 21 mins

 Image by Tima Miroshnichenko on pexels

-If you’re familiar with PMDD, you may have noticed in the description of my alter ego, I didn’t make mention of some of the worst symptoms of the condition.
+If you’re familiar with PMDD, you may have noticed in the above description of my alter ego, I didn’t make mention of certain symptoms.

 There’s a reason for that.